cilium/design-cfps/cilium/CFP-39876-clustermesh-filtered-export.md

 ### Behavior When Pods Are Not in Global Namespaces

-If either the source or the destination pod does **not** belong to a global namespace, cross-cluster communication **may still succeed**, but **only in the absence of applicable network policies**.
+If either the source or the destination pod does **not** belong to a global namespace, cross-cluster communication **may still succeed**, but under certain conditions although we do not support as part of the new mode.
 The presence of network policies introduces stricter constraints, as described below:

-#### Ingress Policies
-If a destination pod is selected by an **ingress policy**, and the **source pod is not part of a global namespace**, the traffic will be **dropped**.

-- **Exception**: If the ingress policy explicitly allows `from-world` traffic, the traffic **may be allowed**.

-#### Egress Policies
-If a source pod is selected by an **egress policy**, and the **destination pod is not part of a global namespace**, the traffic will be **dropped**.

-- **Exception**: If the egress policy explicitly allows `to-world` traffic, the traffic **may be allowed**.

-## Global Service Support
-In the scoped-export mode, all services within global services would automatically be marked as "global".
-Customers are not required to explicitly annotate individual services.
-Also, a service which is annotated as global but does not reside in a global namespaces would no longer be global.

 ### Summary of Enforcement Logic